 This is how you make that first step towards your Antarctica travel dream.
 From the myriad of ways to travel to Antarctica to the costs involved..

 Antarctica may be just one continent but it offers avid explorers a nearly endless array of experiences.
 To narrow down the choices we have..

 At the southernmost tip of the earth lies one of the largest and most mysterious landmasses in the world, the Antarctic Frozen Empire.

 From the right gear to pack to how best to care for it and the most trusted techniques to capture the overwhelming beauty of Antarctica

-Treat yourself to the trip of a lifetime to the White Continent and save up to 35% before they get…
+Treat yourself to a trip of a lifetime to Antarctica and save with one of these incredible deals.

 On this special Antarctic adventure, you'll be joined by two very special guests, two of Australia’…